-Figure 48.
-Bolivar profile XS2 beach and offshore profile.
-Both single- and dual-dune profiles are shown 66 Figure 49.
-Bolivar profile XS2 zoomed in to dune and berm.
-Both single- and dual-dune profiles are shown.
-66 Figure 50.
-Galveston profile XS1 beach and offshore profile.
-Both single- and dual-dune profiles are shown.
-67 Figure 51.
-Galveston profile XS1 zoomed in to dune and berm.
-Both single- and dual-dune profiles are shown.
-68 Figure 52.
-Galveston profile XS2 beach and offshore profile.
-Both single- and dual-dune profiles are shown.
-68 Figure 53.
-Galveston profile XS2 zoomed in to dune and berm.
-Both single- and dual-dune profiles are shown.
-68 Figure 54.
-Example beach, berm, and dune profiles for select TC storms to illustrate damage levels to berm and dune.
-These are actual starting and ending output profiles from CSHORE.
-75 Figure 55.
-Example of statistical convergence of number of rebuilds with number of life cycles.
-Figure 56.
-Example of statistical convergence of seaward dune toe elevation difference from as-built with number of life cycles.
-78 Figure 57.
-Example of statistical convergence of berm centerline elevation difference from as-built with number of life cycles.
-79 Figure 58.
-Example of statistical convergence of berm seaward crest elevation difference from as-built with number of life cycles 79 Figure 59.
-Example of statistical convergence of profile elevation at MHHW intersection difference from as-built with number of life cycles.
-79 Figure 60.
-Time series of profile elevation differences from as-built at select locations for a single life cycle from Alternative Bolivar XS1, single dune, low RSLC.
-84 Figure 61.
-Time series of profile elevations at select locations for a single life cycle from Alternative Bolivar XS1, single dune, low RSLC 85 Figure 62.
-Select plots of a dual dune profile at four times in a life cycle: undamaged (upper left), year 8 (upper right), year 10 (lower left), and year 15 (lower right).
+Figure 49.
+Bolivar Profile XS2 zoomed in to dune and berm.
+Both single and dual dune profiles are shown.
+88 Figure 50.
+Galveston Profile XS1 beach and offshore offshore profile.
+Both single and dual dune profiles are shown.
+90 Figure 51.
+Galveston Profile XS1 zoomed in to dune and berm Both single and dual dune profiles are shown.
+90 Figure 52.
+Galveston Profile XS2 beach and offshore offshore profile.
+Both single and dual dune profiles are shown.
+91 Figure 53.
+Galveston Profile XS2 zoomed in to dune and berm.
+Both single and dual dune profiles are shown.
+91 Figure 54.
+Example beach, berm and dune profiles for select TC storms to illustrate damage levels to berm and dune.
+These are actual starting and ending output profiles from CSHORE 98 Figure 55.
+Example of statistical convergence of number of rebuilds with number of life cycles 101 Figure 56.
+Example of statistical convergence of seaward dune toe elevation difference from as-built with number of life cycles 101 Figure 57.
+Example of statistical convergence of berm centerline elevation difference from as-built with number of life cycles 102 Figure 58.
+Example of statistical convergence of berm seaward crest elevation difference from as-built with number of life cycles 102 Figure 59.
+Example of statistical convergence of profile elevation at MHHW intersection difference from as-built with number of life cycles 102 Figure 60.
+Time series of profile elevations at select locations for a single life cycle from Alternative Bolivar XS1, single dune, low RSLC 107 Figure 61.
+Time series of profile elevations at select locations for a single life cycle from Alternative Bolivar XS1, single dune, low RSLC 108 Figure 62.
+Select plots of a dual dune profile at 4 times in a life cycle: undamaged (upper left), year 8 (upper right), year 10 (lower left), and year 15 (lower right).
 Damaged profile is typical of dual dune and illustrates transition from dual to single dune.
-07 Figure 63.
-Number of rebuilds per 50 yr life cycle, average, and average+1 SD.
-TB1 is, for example, XS1 Bolivar, and T2G is for XS2 Galveston.
-Figure 64.
-Time series of profile elevation differences from as-built at select locations for a single life cycle from Alternative Bolivar XS1, single dune, low RSLC, without bedform smoothing.
-93 Figure 65.
-Time series of profile elevations at select locations for a single life cycle from Alternative Bolivar XS1, single dune, low RSLC, without bedform smoothing Figure 66.
-Select plots of a dual dune profile at two times in a life cycle: near middle of LC (upper) and a little later (lower) without bedform smoothing.
-Damaged profile is typical of dual dune with the foredune taking on significantly greater erosion than primary dune 96
+110 Figure 63.
+Number of rebuilds per 50 year life cycle, average and average+1 standard deviation.
+TB1 is, for example, XS1 Bolivar and T2G is for XS2 Galveston 112 Figure 64.
+AEP vs overtopping for Bolivar low RSLC scenario 114 Figure 65.
+AEP vs overtopping for Bolivar high RSLC scenario 115 Figure 66.
+AEP vs overtopping for Galveston low RSLC scenario 116 Figure 67.
+AEP vs overtopping for Galveston high RSLC scenario 117 Figure A1.
+Map showing the ADCIRC model domain with topographic and bathymetric values represented as color contour plots Figure A2.
+Map showing a close-up view of the topographic/bathymetric values in the TX/LA area of the TX FEMA ADCIRC mesh 140 Figure A3.
+Map showing the wave model domains (WAM) and STWAVE used for the TXFEMA study 141 Figure A4.
+FEMA study modeling flowchart (FEMA 2011) 142 Figure A5.
+Typical joint probability approach employed by FEMA and USACE (NACCS) 147 Figure A6.
+Maps showing the STWAVE grid boundaries in relation to the WAM boundary used for the CTXCS 151